Trump’s new impeachment lawyer says he does not plan to promote election fraud claims

 A majority of Republican senators have already embraced that position, one that allows them to vote to dismiss the case without considering the merits of the charge against the president.

 House Democrats have challenged that argument, citing past impeachment cases against former officials.
-Democratic impeachment managers are also expected to highlight Trump’s false claims about fraud when they file their first major brief Tuesday in advance of Trump’s trial for allegedly inciting the Jan.
+Democratic impeachment managers are also expected to highlight Trump’s false claims of fraud when they file their first major brief Tuesday in advance of Trump’s trial for allegedly inciting the Jan.
 6 attack on the U.S. Capitol.

+In an another interview Monday, Schoen said he would mount a two-part strategy, arguing the constitutional issue and citing the First Amendment as a defense to incitement.
+“If this speech is considered incitement for insurrection, then I think any passionate political speaker is at risk,” he said, adding that Trump fully backs his approach.
+“I told him what I intend to do and he supports that 100 percent,” he said.

-It remains to be seen whether Trump will go along with a defense that does not promote his false claims about widespread fraud, a topic he continues to discuss with associates from his private Mar-a-Lago club in Florida, according to people familiar with the conversations.
+Still, Trump continues to focus on the issue of fraud in talks with associates from his private Mar-a-Lago club in Florida, according to people familiar with the conversations.

 “Our primary focus will be on the unconstitutional nature of the Democrats’ impeachment push,” Trump spokesman Jason Miller said Monday.
 “Overall, you will expect to see four or five major themes.”